Family Law Helplines

 - emotional support through crisis intervention

-Through partnerships with community-based organizations in all five boroughs, LIFT’s Family Resource Coordinator, a licensed clinical Social Worker, leads Parenting Workshops and Mothers Support Groups.
+Through partnerships with community-based organizations in all five boroughs, LIFT’s Family Resource Coordinator, a licensed clinical Social Worker, leads our Parenting Workshops.
 These programs offer a positive, non-threatening environment in which to focus on individual needs and address the specific issues that arise when both parents are not in the same household.
 These workshops also empower participants to forge positive, productive relationships as well as manage family finances and expand knowledge of health and nutrition.
 In the past year, we enrolled almost 140 families in these services, based primarily on referrals from our Family Legal Centers.